ahmadalinasir/noodle-connect/README.md

         map.add("last-name", lastName);

- 2. User the following 1 line for posting a request:
+ 2. Use the following one line for posting a request:

           restServiceClient.callService(this, url, SamplePOSTModel.class, "POST", map, true);